clbanning/mxj/readme.md

 I make extensive use of JSON for messaging and typically unmarshal the messages into `map[string]interface{}` variables.
 This is easily done using `json.Unmarshal` from the standard Go libraries.
-Unfortunately, many legacy solutions use structured XML messages; in those environments the applications would have to be refitted to interoperate with my components.
+Unfortunately, many legacy solutions use structured XML messages; in those environments the applications would have to be refactored to interoperate with my components.

 The better solution is to just provide an alternative HTTP handler that receives